UltipaDocs

 GQL

-// Rotate service account password
+// Rotate a service account's password

-ALTER USER 'backend_service' SET PASSWORD 'new_secure_password_789'
+ALTER USER backend_service SET PASSWORD 'new_secure_password_789'

 GQL

-// Audit user permissions
+// Audit a user's effective permissions

-SHOW GRANTS FOR USER 'analyst'
+SHOW GRANTS FOR USER alice

-// List all users and their status
+// List all users

 SHOW USERS